 Ways you can look after yourself

 Letting go of self-harm can feel like a big decision.
-Perhaps it’s how you’ve coped with difficult feelings for a long time, and you’re worried how you’ll manage without it.
+Perhaps it’s how you’ve coped with difficult feelings for a long time and worried about how you’ll manage without it.
 Understanding why you hurt yourself and how self-harm makes you feel can help you make changes and find different ways to cope.

 If you want to stop or reduce your self-harm, there are ways you can help yourself.

 - Work out what leads to you hurting yourself.
-This could be a feeling, memory, person or place, for example.
-Recognising what gives you the urge to self-harm can help you take steps to reduce or stop it.
+For example, this could be a feeling, memory, person or place.
+Recognising what gives you the urge to self-harm can help you take steps to reduce or stop it

 If you’re not ready to stop self-harming, there are ways to reduce the risks and lower the physical damage.
 Rethink has suggestions on ways to self-harm more safely.